-Some of those commenting felt the Council should make stronger, more proactive and dynamic commitments than in the draft Plan, others less so.
+Some of those commenting felt that any support for Gaelic would not be a good use of money, especially given the other demands on the Council's resources; some comments were much more supportive of Gaelic, seeing it as helping to enrich understanding of Scotland's heritage and culture and citing benefits in terms of education and tourism.
+Some felt the Council should make stronger, more proactive and dynamic commitments than in the draft Plan.
 Some of those responding also provided factual information, particularly about Dundee's historic connections with Gaelic and about learning opportunities.

-As a result of the consultation process, a number of changes were made to the Plan.
-The most significant changes made from the consultation draft are:
+As a result of the consultation process, a number of changes have been made to this version of the draft Plan.
+The most significant changes made from the first draft are:

-- further factual information added on the history of Gaelic in Dundee - updated information on learning opportunities - a more specific proposal that Dundee should indicate to An Comunn Gàidhealach a wish to host the National Mòd in 2027 - a commitment to provide more pro-active information on the benefits of Gaelic learning - a stronger commitment to assist with the re-establishment of an organisation such as Dundee Highland Society - further emphasis on Gaelic culture as well as language e.g. more references to art, literature and music - a plan to expand the proposed Dundee City Council Gaelic Language Plan Implementation and Monitoring Group into a wider Dundee Gaelic Group, including partners and community representatives.
+- further factual information added on the history of Gaelic in Dundee - updated information on learning opportunities - a more specific proposal that Dundee should indicate to An Comunn Gàidhealach a wish to host the National Mòd in 2027 - a commitment to provide more pro-active information on the benefits of Gaelic learning - a stronger commitment to assist with the re-establishment of an organisation such as Dundee Highland Society - further emphasis on Gaelic culture as well as language e.g. more references to art, literature and music - a plan to expand the proposed Dundee City Council Gaelic Language Plan Implementation and Monitoring Group into a wider Dundee Gaelic Group, including partners and community representatives, with a remit to develop more specific, measurable and timetabled actions to deliver on some of the more general aspirations expressed in the plan

-In addition to the online consultation described above, a focus group meeting was held in September 2019 as part of the research carried out by Duncan Sneddon, University of Aberdeen, on behalf of the Councils in the north east of Scotland.
+In addition to the online consultation described above, a focus group meeting was held in September 2019 as part of the research carried out by Duncan Sneddon, University of Aberdeen, on behalf of the Councils in the North East of Scotland.
 There was one native Gaelic speaker present, the rest were learners.
 Most of the people who attended the meeting were members of the Dundee Gaelic Choir.
 The views and ideas expressed at this meeting, as recorded in Duncan's research report, have also been taken into account in developing this Plan.

 One of the issues highlighted at the focus group was a feeling that there needs to be a greater degree of community organisation among Gaelic speakers and learners in Dundee than currently exists, in order to press for stronger Gaelic provision and to publicise classes and Gaelic events.
 At present, it seems that this can best be achieved through the Dundee Gaelic Choir, although a desire was also expressed to restart the Dundee Highland Society, perhaps in a different form to what it had before.
 The society went into abeyance a few years ago due to a difficulty in finding office bearers, and had a membership of about 60 at the time.
 The society held about five or six events a year, mostly musical events, but also tatties-and-herring suppers (oidhche buntàta's sgàdan).
 A key strength of the society was that it was a grassroots, community-led organisation, rather than being something that was run by or provided by the Council or any such other official, "top-down" body.
 It was felt by the focus group that this should continue to be the case were the society to be relaunched.
 One potential role for the society would be running conversation groups, bringing native speakers together and giving learners a chance to gain conversational experience with them.
-This could also help to support those experiencing loneliness as a result of Covid-19 restrictions.
-It was also suggested that a Facebook group be established for Gaelic speakers in Dundee and Angus which could be used to coordinate and promote events.
+It was also suggested that a Facebook group be established for Gaelic speakers in Dundee and Angus which could be used to co-ordinate and promote events.